GillianTrethewey/100-days-of-code/log.md

 ### R1D29 Round 1 Day 29 February 4, 2020

-**Today's Progress**:  Applied Accessibility on Free Code Camp, new Skillcrush project
+**Today's Progress**:  Applied Accessibility on Free Code Camp, finished Skillcrush Project 2, started GIT

 **Thoughts** don't use h1 - h6 for sizing, only for sematic content; use CSS for sizing